mishesbone/mishesbone/README.md

-I am Fwangshak Sabar Mishwatts - CNSsP also knon as @mishesbone or tekG.d
+I am Fwangshak Sabar Mishwatts - CNSsP also known as @mishesbone or tekG.d

 I hold Bachelor of Science (Education) From the Federal College of Education Pankshin, Plateau State Nigeria (I.e.Federal University of Education).